-Who on the journal may request ILL material?
+Who on the journal may request ILL materials?

 Any journal member may request ILL materials.
 Please do not make duplicate loan requests.
 Only one copy of a book will be retrieved through ILL per journal.
 To avoid duplicate requests, we suggest that each editor of an article coordinate ILL requests for that article.
 Journal cite-checkers may make requests, but they are responsible for confirming with their coordinating editor that the book source has not been already requested.